Starting a Business

 If the role is full-time, you may want to go the traditional route of creating a job posting.
 For fractional support or using an accounting firm, you could ask other startup founders for recommendations.
 It's better to start with someone trusted by others in your industry rather than open the floodgates with a job posting.

 And trust matters a lot.
 You’re relying on your accountant to provide you with the best advice for your business.
 The accountant will also have access to sensitive financial data and your bank accounts, so you need a seasoned, reputable professional.
+Have the accountant sign an NDA as part of the hiring process, given the sensitivity of the financial data they'll have access to.

 Once you have some job applicants or referrals, discuss their prior industry experience with other clients similar to your startup.
 Dig into working and collaboration styles and the type of advice you can expect to receive.